-During the financial year, the NSW Government resumed the land at the Totally Home centre located at Bella Vista in Sydney's North West.
+During the 2013 financial year, the NSW Government resumed the land at the Totally Home centre located at Bella Vista in Sydney's North West.
 As a consequence, the leases on the two stores operated by Nick Scali Limited at the centre were terminated earlier than the lease expiration date.
-A one off net gain on the surrender of the lease of \$5.373m (post tax \$3.761m) has been included in Sundry Income.
+The one off net gain on the surrender of the lease of \$5.373m has been included in Sundry Income in the 2013 financial year.